 Need a bike?
 We are happy to help!

-To get a bike, please visit our bike shop at 1200 Johnson Road, Golden CO 80401, open Tuesday and Thursday afternoons from 1 – 5 p.m., weather permitting.
-We are in the temp building next to the school.
-The number and type of bikes of repaired and ready on any given day varies, as we are all volunteer and very busy trying to meet demand.
-Typically, we have between 2 and 10 adult bikes ready, and children’s bikes.
+To get a bike, please visit our bike shop at 1200 Johnson Road, Golden CO 80401, open Tuesday and Thursday afternoons from 1 – 5 p.m.
+We are in the building next to the school.
+The number and type of bikes of repaired and ready on any given day varies, as we are an all-volunteer shop and very busy trying to meet demand.
+Typically, we have between 10-15 adult bikes ready, and children’s bikes.
 You may need to stop by more than once to find the type and size you need.
-We ask for a minimum donation of $20 for a regular repaired adult bike ($10 for child’s), we have some high quality and/or unique bikes for which we ask a higher price.
+We ask for a $25 for a regular repaired adult bike ($10 for child’s), we have some high quality and/or unique bikes for which we ask a higher price.
 The monies the shop receives for bikes goes to parts, pay rent, insurance, taxes and for tools.

-A bicycle is available to any customer who wants one, supplies vary depending on availability of volunteers to fix bikes and incoming donations.
-There is no means testing or required donation of time or money.
+A bicycle is available to any customer who wants one, supplies vary depending on availability of volunteers to fix bikes and incoming bike donations.
+There is no means testing.
 Come to the shop during the posted hours and meet with a volunteer to get a bike.

 See pictures from our Navajo Nation service trip:

 NUMBERS.
 The Bicycle Recycle Program tracked bicycles in and out.
 In 2018 over 460 repaired bicycles went out of the shop.
 The difference between the count of bicycles in (790) is due to a number of reasons; overflow bicycles (no room in shop or shed) are given directly to other community bicycle programs without repair (350), some bikes (50) are in such poor condition they go to scrap (we salvage parts and work with metal recyclers to recycle as much as possible).